devCluna/react-spotify-clone-node/README.md

 5. Open a Pull Request

 # Special Thanks
-I want to thank [@bchiang7](https://github.com/bchiang7) for inspiring me to create this version of Spotify, thanks to her [Spotify-profile](https://spotify-profile.herokuapp.com) repository.
-I was able to take some creative ideas to be included in this repo, and finally acknowledge the work of [@gilbarbara](https://github.com/gilbarbara) with his repo called [react-spotify-web -playback](https://github.com/gilbarbara/react-spotify-web-playback)
+Thanks to [@bchiang7](https://github.com/bchiang7)'s [Spotify-profile](https://spotify-profile.herokuapp.com) repository, I was inspired to make this version of Spotify.
-Well, with this I was able to add some functionalities such as the player, which saved me a lot of development time.
-God bless you.
+I was able to include some unique concepts into my repo, and I'd want to recognize [@gilbarbara](https://github.com/gilbarbara)'s work with his r[react-spotify-web -playback](https://github.com/gilbarbara/react-spotify-web-playback) repo.
+That makes add several features quite easier, such as the Spotify web player, which saved me a lot of time in the development process.
+God's blessings to you.

 # Author